nutsfinance/tapio-eth/docs/StableAsset.md

-# StableSwap
+# StableAsset

 *Nuts Finance Developer*

-> StableSwap pool
+> StableAsset swap

-The StableSwap pool provides a way to swap between different tokens
+The StableAsset pool provides a way to swap between different tokens

-*The StableSwap contract allows users to trade between different tokens, with prices determined algorithmically based on the current supply and demand*
+*The StableAsset contract allows users to trade between different tokens, with prices determined algorithmically based on the current supply and demand of each token*

 ## Methods